BEHIND THE SCENES – CBD RESOURCES

 Joy Organics products softgels are formulated using a patent-pending water-soluble nanoemulsion technology which encapsulates the active compounds in nano-sized emulsions.
 The average size of nanoemulsion CBD oil droplets is between 4 and 200 times smaller than the industry standard.
 This smaller size leads to much higher absorption in the blood and, therefore, results in extremely high bioavailability.
 Because of this, less nanoemulsion CBD oil is needed to produce the same results as regular CBD oil.

+As we mentioned, capsules, because they dissolve quickly, will deliver a serving of CBD directly into your stomach.
 Capsules are also very convenient and easy to use with no mess, and they also allow for exact serving sizes.
-If a CBD Softgels capsule contains 25 milligrams of CBD, assuming you’re using a reputable manufacturer with good production methods, you know you’re getting a serving of 25 milligrams of CBD.
+If a CBD Softgels capsule contains 25 milligrams of CBD, assuming you’re using a reputable manufacturer with good production methods, you know you’re getting a serving of 25 milligrams of CBD. |

 One downside of capsules is that they take longer to feel the effects.
 Also as mentioned, when taken on an empty stomach very little of the CBD will make its way into your body as most of it will be directly absorbed into the lining of your stomach.
 But this is easily avoidable by taking the capsule with food.